 Are you a pessimist or an optimist?
 When we look at the state of the world it's easy to feel negative but positivity has to win in the end.
 (Fingers crossed).

-Albania's King Zog I was a Charlie Chaplin-loving, ruthless dictator who made himself king with Benito Mussolini's backing.
-He rose from relatively lowly roots to the highest position in the land and yet with one word from Mussolini the dream ended.
+Albania's King Zog I was a Charlie Chaplin-loving, ruthless dictator.
+He rose from relatively lowly roots to the highest position in the land.
+Yet, with one word from Benito Mussolini, the dream ended.

-How did Julius Caesar, the great Roman leader, manage to get himself kidnapped by pirates in the Aegean Sea?
+How did Julius Caesar, the great Roman leader, manage to get himself captured by pirates?
 Find out how he infuriated his Cilician kidnappers and told them to increase the ransom.

 Taking a moment to reflect and replenish the soul is vital to our health, mental and physical.
 This poem titled The Bridge looks at that moment.

 An amusing tale about how plans can go awry thanks to family.
 Take a marriage proposal as an example.
 (Inspired by real events.)

 Prey, Bar Cruiser and Tornado speak about scenarios and characters that people can encounter in life.
 In the face of adversity we find out who we are.

 Lady Jane Grey became known in history as the tragic Nine Days' Queen.
 Why did she think of herself as the rightful queen of England when Henry VIII's daughter, Mary, was waiting in the wings?

 Charles II is renowned for his legion of ladies.
 Despite mistresses including Nell Gwyn and Barbara, Duchess of Cleveland and myriad illegitimate children—several named Charles or Charlotte—this merry monarch didn't captivate his cousin, the beautiful Frances Stuart.
 It was a shock to his ego.